Skip to content

 Share streaming playback session TTLApplied to audio/video playback sessions created later on share pages

-WebDAV switch, CORSNew requests respond with the new rules immediately
+WebDAV switch, system-file blocking rules, CORSNew requests respond with the new rules immediately

 About "Custom Configuration"